PetiteKatPress/Mastering-Excel-for-Home-Budgeting-Samples/README.md

 ## 🔓 Unlock Instructions

-To unlock protected **Excel spreadsheets** and access the free **GPT-powered Companion Agent**, you’ll need the password found in your copy of the book.
+To unlock protected **Excel spreadsheets** and to access the free **GPT-powered Companion Agent**, you’ll need the password found in your copy of the book.

 🧠 **Where to Find the Password**
 Open the book and locate the section titled **“Keeping Records”** (**Page 200** in printed book)